scala/scala-lang/blog/_posts/2026-03-09-porting-the-optimizer.md

 The optimizer takes care of turning our single-line `addOneMap` example into our fast `addOneLoop` version.
 The key technique to perform this is _inlining_: expanding the code of `map` into the function where it is called.
-This allows the optimizer to remove redundant branches and operations.
+This allows the optimizer to remove redundant branches and operations, such as removing the [boxing](https://docs.oracle.com/javase/tutorial/java/data/autoboxing.html) of primitive types.
 The `match` is simplified to just one of its branches, the `asInstanceOf` and `ClassTag` disappear, and we end up with the fast version.

 Inlining is powerful but can also have big drawbacks.